Arcadia-Science/arcadia-computational-training/docs/workshops/20220920-intro-to-git-and-github/lesson.md

 This creates a drop down menu with clone options.
 We'll select the SSH tab because we configured an ssh key pair.
 Once you select the tab, copy the path that starts with `git@gitub.com:`.
-Then, navigate to your binder instance and use the command below to clone the repository.
+Then, navigate to your terminal and use the command below to clone the repository.
 Remember to substitute out the username/URL with your own URL that we copied.

 ```